ranemirusG/toolbox-notes/networks/nmap.md

-## Snippets
+## Default Scan

-### Default Scan
+Default scan: `nmap [IP]`

-Default scan: `[sudo] nmap $IP`
+If root,nmap will perform a SYN scan (doesn't complete the 3-way handshake) the most common 1000 TCP ports for active services.
-If no alternative flag is specified in the command syntax, nmap will scan the most common 1000 TCP ports for active services.
+If regular user, nmap will perform a TCP connect (complete the 3-way handshake) scan the most common 1000 TCP ports for active services.

 - Example:
 	`nmap scanme.nmap.org/24`